CtrlK

 Distinctiveness Conflict Risk

 Extremely distinctive with a clear niche (Neo4j + Spark/Databricks connector).
-The explicit 'Does NOT handle' clauses with references to neo4j-cypher-skill, neo4j-driver-python-skill, and neo4j-gds-skill create sharp boundaries that minimize conflict risk with related skills.
+The explicit 'Does NOT handle' clauses with references to specific alternative skills (neo4j-cypher-skill, neo4j-driver-python-skill, neo4j-gds-skill) actively prevent conflicts and make disambiguation trivial.

 3 / 3